Awards - Haiku

 Awards CAP

-The Good Relations Awards 2023 build on the previous successes of the Community Relations Council Good Relations Awards.
-The Award categories have been extended to fully recognise the increasing level of outstanding community relations, intercultural and peacebuilding work that is taking place across all our communities.
+The Good Relations Awards 2023 built on the previous successes of the Community Relations Council Good Relations Awards.
+The Award categories were extended to fully recognise the increasing level of outstanding community relations, intercultural and peacebuilding work that is taking place across all our communities.

 This work is having a real impact, improving people’s lives and their outlook for the future, while also strengthening the community spirit in the places and spaces where we live, work, and play.